 |

-Research Reports Filter by Keyword11 report(s) found with pedestrian safety in the keywords field Transportation planning, traffic monitoring, and traffic safety analysis require detailed information about pedestrian volumes, but such data are usually lacking.
+Research Reports Filter by Keyword13 report(s) found with pedestrian safety in the keywords field Train-pedestrian conflicts result in a substantial number of serious and fatal injuries annually.
+Signs indicating safe and permissible behaviors near railroad rights-of-way are commonly relied upon to mitigate collisions.
+However, the effectiveness of these signs in preventing accidents depends on the...
+This research project’s objective was to investigate the impacts of transit stop location (near-side versus far-side) on pedestrian safety and traffic operations at intersections.
+Three different video-based behavioral observation data collections at signals in Utah were utilized and studied: (1) transit...
+Transportation planning, traffic monitoring, and traffic safety analysis require detailed information about pedestrian volumes, but such data are usually lacking.
 Fortunately, recent research has demonstrated the accuracy of pedestrian volumes estimated from push-button data contained within high-resolution...
 A community is considered walkable if it is easy and safe for pedestrians to walk for recreation and exercise and to destinations such as schools, stores, parks, and post offices.
 A walkable community encourages the safe use of existing infrastructure while expanding transportation options for users...
 A community is considered walkable if it is easy as well as safe for pedestrians to walk for recreation, exercise, and to school, stores, parks, the post office, etc. Additionally, a walkable community encourages safe use of existing infrastructure while expanding transportation options for users with...
 This study explores the nature and extent of problems related to pedestrian user experience at Minnesota roundabouts.
 Pedestrian user experience in this study is measured by way of studying driver-yielding rates toward pedestrians at Minnesota roundabout crossings, pedestrian infrastructure design, and...
 A community is considered walkable if it is easy as well as safe for pedestrians to walk for recreation, exercise, and to school, stores, parks, post office, etc. Additionally, a walkable community encourages safe use of existing infrastructure while expanding transportation options for users with varied...
 Child pedestrians are some of the most vulnerable users of our transportation systems, and they deserve particular attention when we consider traffic safety.
 Part 1 of this report identifies locations in urban areas where child pedestrians are at particular risk for fatal collisions with vehicles.
 We...
 Traditional pedestrian and bicyclist safety analyses typically examine crashes, injuries, or fatalities.
 However, this reactive approach only accounts for the places where people are currently walking or biking and those that are doing so.
 Would a proactive approach – examining areas where pedestrian...
 As the population grows and travel demands increase, alternative interchange designs have become increasingly popular.
 The diverging diamond interchange is an alternative design that has been implemented in the United States.
 This design can accommodate higher and unbalanced flow and improve safety at...
-This report seeks to update and expand upon a 2007 (Vachal and McGowan) report by determining changes in traffic safety policy that may have occurred in each of the Northern Rocky Mountain Region (NRMR) states (Montana, North Dakota, South Dakota, and Wyoming) between 2006 and 2010.
-The report will ascertain...
-This research project, "Evaluating and Improving Pedestrian Safety in Utah," was initiated in December 2000.
-Two interim reports have been prepared thus far, including Facilitation of Pedestrian Crossings in 28 States and Literature Review of Pedestrian Safety Measures (Cottrell 2001) and Literature...

 |